What does life insurance cover me for?

 Do I need to update the insurer if my health or occupation changes?

-You do not need to update the insurer of any changes to your health or occupation once you have been accepted for the insurance.
+You do not need to update us if there are changes to your health or occupation once you have been accepted for the insurance.
 We will assess your situation at the point of application and your insurance will be based on your circumstances at that time.
 Your insurance cannot be cancelled by the insurer if your situation changes.

-However, if you change your occupation, you could be entitled to a lower premium.
+However, if your circumstances change for the better, for example because you have moved to a lower risk occupation or you have quit smoking, you could be entitled to a lower premium.
 In this case, you can request an alteration of policy based on the change in circumstances.

 For example: John was a carpenter when he first took out insurance, however after a number of years he has transitioned to an office-based role within the construction industry.